 Improving Child Health through Measurement, Learning, and Evaluation

-In Uttar Pradesh and Bihar, two Indian states with particularly high child mortality rates, the Gates Foundation is working to reduce child deaths by improving the quality and availability of child health services, particularly for pneumonia and diarrhea.
+In Uttar Pradesh and Bihar, two Indian states with particularly high child mortality rates, the Gates Foundation worked to reduce child deaths by improving the quality and availability of child health services, particularly for pneumonia and diarrhea.

-Under Research and Evaluation for Action in Child Health (REACH), we are supporting the measurement, learning, and evaluation (MLE) of these efforts.
-We work closely with the project’s implementing partners—the University of Manitoba in Uttar Pradesh and CARE in Bihar—to measure progress towards objectives and develop evidence that will help modify and adapt the program’s interventions so they are most effective.
+Under Research and Evaluation for Action in Child Health (REACH), we supported the measurement, learning, and evaluation (MLE) of these efforts.
+We worked closely with the project’s implementing partners—the University of Manitoba in Uttar Pradesh and CARE in Bihar—to measure progress towards objectives and develop evidence to help modify and adapt the program’s interventions so they are most effective.

-Our goal is to learn how to increase access to quality child health care in order to save lives from these two preventable and treatable illnesses.
+Our goal was to learn how to increase access to quality child health care in order to save lives from these two preventable and treatable illnesses.

 Evaluating Impact at Multiple Levels

-To do this, REACH is conducting an impact evaluation using a quasi-experimental research design.
-Our surveys adapt to changing program interventions and answer whether these interventions are affecting
+REACH conducted an impact evaluation using a quasi-experimental research design.
+Our surveys adapted to changing program interventions, investigating whether these interventions affected

 - Quality of care provided in health facilities